 The Committee schedule is determined by the need to implement a final rule by July 1, 2019 for the 2019-2020 academic year.
 The regulatory negotiation is scheduled to begin in September 2018 and be conducted over a four month period.
-The Committee is scheduled to meet for three days every month.
-However, the Committee may change this schedule upon mutual agreement by all Committee Members.
+The Committee is scheduled to meet for three days between September and December.
+However, the Committee may change this schedule upon consensus.